One of the most elegant squares in the whole of Italy, Piazza della Signoria is as grand and fascinating as its

 Outside are the world famous David, and the Florentine “Marzocco”, the fierce lion holding Florence’s coat of arms.
 Both statues are copies.
-(The David original is in the Accademia, and the Marzocco original is in the Bargello).
-Tours can be pre-booked.
+(The David original is in the Accademia, and the Marzocco original is in the Bargello Museum).

 Loggia dei Lanzi – an elegant loggia that hosts sculptures from the Roman to late Renaissance period and the 19th century.
 The masterpieces are the handsome “Perseus” holding Medusa’s head, with intricate details, and the captivating “Rape of the Sabine women” by Giambologna.

 After visiting Piazza Signoria, check out the most beautiful squares in Florence.
 Just behind the LOggia dei Lanzi, you’ll find the entrance to the Uffizi Gallery, that hosts with some of the world’s greatest paintings.